octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 1. PoW phase

     Miners race to find enough zeros in the result of the hash function.
 But this time, the block they validate is _usually_ empty of transactions.
-Only the address they can receive a reward and their hash and nonce is present.
+Only the address to receive a reward and the hash and nonce is present.

 2. PoS phase